rolling-sagas/rs-doc/monetization/rs-subscription0719.md

 - Can I switch plans?<br>

-You can upgrade your plan at any time, effective immediately by paying the difference.
+You can upgrade your plan at any time.
+When upgrading, you may choose whether the upgrade should be effective immediately or at the end of the current billing cycle.
+If you choose to upgrade immediately, you will be offered a prorated price based on the usage of the plan you are upgrading from.
 The next billing date will be based on the expiration date of the new plan.

-For example, Tom bought an annual Standard plan on July 17th, 2024 for 96usd and received 700 credits.
-On July 30th, Tom decides to upgrade to an annual Advanced plan.
-Tom only needs to pay the difference of 56usd (annual Standard plan 96usd minus the used one month Standard plan 8usd, minus annual advanced plan 144usd minus one month Standard plan).
-Advanced services start immediately after successful payment, with the next billing date for annual Advanced plan on July 30, 2025.

 Downgrades are always effective at the end of the current billing cycle.